Get In Touch

-Teaches Chemistry and Environmental courses including Principles of Chemistry I and II labs and recitations, and Ecology and the Environmental Challenge.
+Teaches Chemistry and Environmental courses including Principles of Chemistry I and II labs and recitations, Ecology and the Environmental Challenge, and Field Methods.

 Scholarly interests – biogeochemistry in marine sediments, environmental controls on microbial processes, greenhouse gas production in marine/freshwater environments.